Fuuse

 Fuuse is an independent music, arts and film production company founded by Norwegian artist, (film and music maker) Deeyah Khan.

-Fuuse is an Emmy and Peabody award winning company based in Norway and specialises in creating music and film projects rooted in art, culture and activism to encourage dialogue around social and political issues.
+Fuuse is based in Norway and specialises in creating music and film projects rooted in art, culture and activism to encourage dialogue around social and political issues.

-The debut film created and produced by Fuuse was the 2012 critically acclaimed and award winning documentary Banaz A Love Story.
+The debut film created and produced by Fuuse was the 2012 documentary Banaz A Love Story.

 Fuuse consists of film, music and live event activities made through Fuuse Mousiqi, Fuuse Films and Fuuse Live.

 Advocacies

 Fuuse has core advocacies: human rights, gender equality, freedom of expression, love, social justice and peace.
 Each Fuuse project highlights a specific advocacy.

 Fuuse Mosiqi

 Fuuse Mosiqi is the music division of Fuuse and works for cultural exchange through music.
 Its two ongoing core music series are WOMAN, which presents the voices and music of women artists in celebration of world music.
 The second is the FUUSE MOUSIQI Traditional Music Heritage Preservation series.